AyushMann29/EatNFun/README.md

 Expand the 3D menu to include more interactive elements and product details.

 ## Running
--> Clone the project
+-> Clone the project.

--> Open index.html
+-> Open index.html.

 ## Conclusion:
-The SIPnPlay project represents a collaborative effort to create an engaging and functional website for a board game cafe.
+The EatNFun project represents a collaborative effort to create an engaging and functional website for a board game cafe.
 It incorporates modern web technologies to deliver a vibrant user experience while meeting the client's requirements effectively.